Chat with us, powered by LiveChat

 What Training Do Professional Psilocybin Tripsitters Have?

-It varies significantly based on factors such as their location, values, and socioeconomic status.
+It varies significantly based on factors such as their location, values, educational history, religious or spiritual inclinations, and socioeconomic status.

 Some facilitators have completed formal psychedelic-assisted therapy training programs.
 They may or may not have much experience with psilocybin, or with holding space for others.
 Some training programs are more rigorous than others.

 Some guides are licensed mental health professionals who have added facilitation to their practice.
-Others come from spiritual or indigenous lineages, some of which may have been working with psilocybin and other medicines for centuries.
+Others come from spiritual or indigenous lineages, some which may have worked with psilocybin and other medicines for centuries.

-What matters most is their lived experience, their emotional and spiritual maturity, their ethics, and their presence.
+What matters most is their lived experience, emotional and spiritual maturity, ethics, and presence.
 Ask about their background.
-An experienced facilitator will exude a calm and gentle confidence.
+A skilled facilitator will exude a calm and gentle confidence.

 Can Family Members Be Effective Trip Sitters?

 Some trusted family members can serve as excellent sitters.
-Familiarity, genuine love, and an established sense of safety can make it far easier to surrender to the process.
-Knowing that someone who deeply cares about you is in the room can help you relax.
+Familiarity, genuine love, and an established sense of safety can make it far easier for you to surrender to the process.
+The presence of someone who deeply cares about you in the room can help you relax.

 On the other hand, family relationships can be complex.
 Unresolved dynamics between you can surface during the journey.
-A parent sitting for their adult child may struggle not to parent.
+A parent sitting for their adult child may struggle not to feel free for their child.
 A partner may find it hard to simply witness without trying to fix.

 If you're considering asking a family member to tripsit, be honest with yourself about the relationship.
 Have conversations beforehand to clarify intentions and boundaries.
-Make sure they genuinely want to do this instead of feeling obligated.
+Make sure they genuinely want to do this without a feeling a sense of obligation.

-Sometimes family members who have little experience with mushrooms can become very anxious during a journey, which causes you the journeyer to worry as well.
-If a family member is worried even before a journey, I would advise seeking someone else if you want to take a high dose.
+I've seen cases when family members who have little experience with mushrooms become very anxious during a journey, which causes the journeyer to worry as well.
+If a family member is worried even before a journey begins, I would advise seeking someone else's support if you want to take a high dose.

 How Much Should You Pay a Professional Tripsitter?